Table of Contents

 - Bibliography: The goal of the bibliography is to include all of the literature relevant to and significant to the topic at hand.
 The organization of the bibliography evolves from its length: extensive bibliographies frequently divide their entries into categories (books, articles, scores, etc), while shorter bibliographies do not.
 Citations to textbooks or shorthand reference works (such as Grout/Palisca/Burkholder’s A History of Western Music or Baker’s Biographical Dictionary of Musicians) are not appropriate, but citations to scholarly literature, relevant editions, and/or primary source material are required.
 Depending upon the nature and scope of the project, a discography may also be relevant.
 Any source referred to in the Topic Proposal must be cited in the bibliography as well.

 Topic Proposal Format, Length and Style Students should consult the file of successful Topic Proposals in the College of Music Graduate Studies Office, for templates and other relevant information before beginning the Topic Proposal.
 The Proposal should be submitted in double spaced, 12-point, Times New Roman font with standard margins.
 Citation throughout the Proposal should comprise footnotes or endnotes presented according to the guidelines provided in Turabian or Wingell and Herzog (see Selected Resources, below).
 Any source referred to in the Topic Proposal must be cited in the body of the proposal itself as well as in the Bibliography.
 All musical examples or imported images should be reproduced in high quality scans (300 dpi or higher).
-The Topic Proposal as a whole should consist of 10-15 single-sided pages (not including musical examples).
+The Topic Proposal as a whole should consist of 10-15 single-sided pages (including bibliography, but excluding musical examples, pictures and appendices.).
 Do not exceed 15 pages.
 The Topic Proposal should demonstrate your familiarity with and capability of producing scholarly prose in English.
 Its tone should be impersonal and unbiased.
 Its grammar and syntax should be free from error, and its overall structure should be clear and easy to follow.
 A highly recommended method of editing is to read the Proposal aloud to yourself or to another person.
 For detailed accounts of effective prose style, consider Strunk and White, Wingell, and Wingell and Herzog (see Selected Resources, below).

 Guidelines for submitting Critical Editions